looran/tshat/README.md

 * tshat does not require any privileges, only a TCP port must be reachable
 * user authentication by password (argon2) or ssh key (ed25519/rsa)
 * chat log and user settings can be logged to file and remembered accross server restarts by using _-l <logfile>_
+* option to forget messages as soon as they are received and forwarded to other clients ("no logging", -L)

 Example command to run the server with one 'laurent' user using password, and allowing any other user to log-in without password:
 ```